 Her government, however, has not applied the logic of peace to the situation in Rakhine State.
 A key NLD official, U Win Htein, stated shortly after the party’s victory that “we have other priorities” than the Rohingya.
 Indeed, the government continues to reject the use of the term “Rohingya,” which is perceived as an attempt to establish the community as one of Myanmar’s 135 officially recognized indigenous groups.
 Many in Myanmar regard the Rohingya as illegal immigrants from Bangladesh.
 An onerous 1982 Citizenship Law has the effect of denying the Rohingya citizenship.
 Without this, the Rohingya suffer some of the worst discrimination and abuse out of all the groups in the country.

 In June 2012, riots in Rakhine State led to violent clashes between the Rohingya and the Rakhine Buddhist communities, prompting the government to declare a state of emergency.
-In the almost five for their own security.”
+In the almost five years since then, around 140,000 Rohingya have languished in segregated camps purportedly “for their own security.”
 They, along with the Rohingya still in their villages, have little or no access to basic sanitation, health care, or education.
 Freedom of movement is severely curtailed, limiting work and other opportunities.
 In the run-up to the 2015 national elections, Rohingya were disenfranchised, removing their last best hope of peaceful influence.
 These indignities follow decades of exclusion and marginalization in one of Myanmar’s poorest states.